My research resolves around a number of key areas, all pulled together with the common theme of ‘sea level’.

 - Stephen Eaton (January 2017 – present).
 PhD topic: Origin, evolution,and mobility of large seabed bedforms, offshore, East Anglia.
 University of Leeds.
 Co-supervisor.

 - Luis Rees-Hughes (October 2017 – present).
 PhD topic: The buried coast: developing novel geophysical techniques to reconstruct coastal landscapes.
 University of Leeds.
 Lead-supervisor.

 - Lucy Wheeler (October 2017 – present).
 PhD topic: Sea level past, present and future: A chronology for marine and estuarine sediments in the Quaternary.
 University of York.
 Co-supervisor.

 - Oliver Pollard (October 2019 – present).
 PhD topic: Modelling glacial isostatic adjustment during the Last Interglacial.
+University of Leeds.
 Lead-supervisor.